naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Nadine Confused: Huh?
 You said something?

-Scruffy: Don't worry about it, just talking to myself.
+Scruffy Happy: Don't worry about it, just talking to myself.

 Nadine: Okay.